LimitlessSoft/LSCore/README.md

 > [!IMPORTANT]
 > Version 9.1.0 is being worked on and will be released withing next month.
 Big change is everything from Framework, Contracts and Domain is now being separated into different assemblies.
-Upgrading from current 9.0.* to 9.1.* may have some changes besides referencing those assemblies.
+Upgrading from current 9.0.* to 9.1.* may require some changes in your codebase besides referencing those assemblies.

 # LSCore
 ### Free and open-source .NET Api framework